 What is the project?

-In the time of such big transformations, the Milan Municipality aims to enable a platform that fosters interaction between present and future actors, circulation of the best experiences and learning among peers.
-Consequently, in April 2017, it launched the project Manifattura Milano with the focus on startups and SMEs.
-The goal of the program was to make Milan an enabling ecosystem for the birth, establishment, and growth of companies operating in the field of digital manufacturing and new crafts, which could create new jobs, regenerate the suburbs and promote social cohesion.
+In the time of such big transformations, the Milan Municipality aims to enable a platform that fosters interaction between present and future actors, sharing of the best experiences and learning among peers.
+Therefore, in April 2017, it launched the project Manifattura Milano focused on startups and SMEs.
+The goal of the program is to make Milan an enabling ecosystem for the birth, establishment, and growth of companies working in the field of digital manufacturing and new crafts, which could create new jobs, regenerate the suburbs and promote social cohesion.

 The programme included six areas of intervention:

 - Studies and research to map the current processes and experiences in the Milan area and compare them with international benchmarks;